 The AICPA is committed to being your home for all guidance and resources related to tax reform.
 Below are a variety of resources and other tools to keep you informed.

-- Presentations on Tax Reform Updates: Use these presentations to add value to your client communications by highlighting key points of the new tax legislation - Tax Reform Update for Individuals or Tax Reform Update for Businesses.
+- Presentations on Tax Reform Updates for Individuals and Businesses: Use these presentations to add value to your client communications by highlighting key points of the new tax legislation.
+Open to everyone.

 Video and Webcast Archives